deepak11-tech/TMDB-Client-Application/README.md

 #Usage

-Run the index.html for run the TMDb Client application.
+Run the index.html for run the TMDB Client application.